New York probe into Donald Trump's secret money explained - ExBulletin

 The investigation centers on silent payments made in 2016 to two women who alleged they had extramarital encounters with Trump, who denied their accounts of infidelity.

-Cohen paid porn actress Stormy Daniels $130,000 through a shell company set up by Cohen.
+Cohen paid porn actress Stormy Daniels US$130,000 through a shell company set up by Cohen.
 He was later reimbursed by Trump, whose company recorded the reimbursements as legal fees.

-Earlier in 2016, Cohen also arranged for former Playboy model Karen McDougal to be paid $150,000 by the publisher of the National Enquirer supermarket tabloid, which covered up her story in a dodgy journalistic practice known as the catch-and-kill name.
+Earlier in 2016, Cohen also arranged for former Playboy model Karen McDougal to be paid US$150,000 by the publisher of the National Enquirer supermarket tabloid, which smothered her story in a questionable journalistic practice. known as catch-and-kill.

-Trumps company, the Trump Organization, has increased Cohens’ reimbursement for paying Daniels for tax purposes, according to federal prosecutors who filed criminal charges against the lawyer in connection with the payments in 2018.

 Cohen says Trump asked him to arrange payment for Daniels.